Xintre/github-search-engine/README.md

 Tests include only one component and one unused component to demonstrate my skills in testing.

 The tests are run automatically on pre-push event & by the CI workflow.

+## CI / CD & branches

+The repository is configured to run the CI workflow on every push to any branch.

+CD will be run when a push to the [`main`](https://github.com/Xintre/github-search-engine/tree/main) branch is done.
+The development work flow would be to:
+- push / merge any changes possibly within multiple commits to the [`develop`](https://github.com/Xintre/github-search-engine/tree/develop) branch (CI will be run)
+- merge the develop branch to [`main`](https://github.com/Xintre/github-search-engine/tree/main) branch (CI & CD will be run to deploy the website to Vercel's servers)
+- the deployment will be available on https://github-search-engine-xintre.vercel.app/